ninahonyango/Packet-Capture-Analysis/README.md

 These custom lists were crafted based on:

-1. Commonly known default credentials for Metasploitable 2.
+1. Commonly known default credentials for Metasploitable2.

 2. Frequently used weak passwords.

-3. Service-specific usernames (like ftp and anonymous).
+3. Service-specific usernames (ftp and anonymous).

 By using smaller lists, I was able to test a focused brute-force scenario that simulates real-world credential stuffing or insider attacks.